Mozhgon Rajaee joined the Environmental Council in 2019.

 The Golden Grizzly researches how marginalized populations are exposed to environmental pollution.
 She is currently focused on stressors and health outcomes for public school teachers and subsistence fishing.

 Rajaee is particularly interested in how structural forces influence communities and how altering them promotes a better quality of life.
-She uses her interest and experiences at MEC by leveraging and amplifying Michigan’s environmental health and environmental justice work.
+She uses her interest and experiences at the Environmental Council by leveraging and amplifying Michigan’s environmental health and environmental justice work.